mmilunicmobile/RoboPiLink/docs/MANUAL-INSTALL.md

 Use git to clone the code in this repository and open it in WPILib VSCode.

-### 2. Install gpiozero and pigpio
-Make sure that the computer you are running on has an installation of Python3 and also has gpiozero and pigpio installed as Python3 modules.

-To do the second part with pip, you can run `python3 -m pip install -u gpiozero pigpio`.

 ### 3. Change Hostname
 `Robot.java` should have a `robotInit()` method which looks like this:
 ```java